Entrepreneur, investor and exit strategy expert, Troy Tappenden, reveals his top five tips for franchise success

 Anyone looking at a franchise should consider whether they can see themselves doing the job on a daily basis.

-It’s no good buying a van-based business if you don’t like driving And with a business like Dream Doors, in which you’re dealing with customers, suppliers and managing staff, you’ll need to be good with people and well organised.
+For example, it’s no good buying a van-based business if you don’t like driving.
+For most franchise systems, you will be dealing with customers, suppliers or managing staff, thus, you’ll need to be good with people and well organised.

 Once you’ve narrowed down your selection, take a good look at the support behind the scenes.
 After all, that’s one of the main benefits of joining a franchise.